mconstantine/cooler/README.md

 ## Development and testing

+### Containers

+- Database only (for wirking on back-end): `docker compose -p cooler -f dev.compose.yml up mongodb -d`
-Spin up the database with `docker compose -p cooler -f compose-dev.yml up -d`.
-You may need to create the volume (`docker volume create cooler_db`).
+- Database and back-end (for working on front-end): `docker compose -p cooler -f dev.compose.yml up -d`

+You may need to create the volume for the database to save data into: `docker volume create cooler_db`

 ### Server